Goodbye Gear, hello Galaxy Watch

-As expected, Samsung has introduced a new Galaxy Watch at its Unpacked 2018 in New York.
+As expected, Samsung introduced a new Galaxy Watch at its Unpacked 2018 event this morning in New York.

+The new watch marks a break from Samsung's original Gear line of watches and is positioned to rival the next Apple Watch and Google's expected Wear OS smartwatch.

 Here's what we know so far: